-He clearly understood the nature of disease, the nature of the medicines and the nature of man – the three key areas fundamental to healing.
+He clearly understood the nature of the disease, the nature of the medicines, and the nature of man – the three key areas fundamental to healing.

 The 100 odd medicines he developed homeopathically are still as much in use today, for exactly the same reasons, as they were 200 years ago.
 There may have been large changes in our environment and in our technology, but there have been no changes in who we are and how we respond to outside pressure.

 Much good can be done by using some of the common remedies in home prescribing.
-However, this highly sophisticated medical modality works best when it is practised by a competent professional homeopath who works by understanding the mental and emotional state the person is in.
-This is when miracles can occur, when the incurable is cured.
+However, this highly sophisticated medical modality works best when it is practiced by a competent professional homeopath who works by understanding the mental and emotional state the person is in.
+This is when miracles can occur when the incurable is cured.